-- Among the more than 300 dental hygiene programs in the United States, only 55 — including USC — confer the bachelor of science degree.
-And just 21 programs offer the master’s of science degree.
+- Among the more than 300 dental hygiene programs in the United States, only 55 — including USC — confer a bachelor’s degree.

-- The bachelor of science degree in dental hygiene requires successful completion of the dental hygiene curriculum, which includes coursework in the basic sciences and clinical and general education.
+- The BS in dental hygiene requires successful completion of the dental hygiene curriculum, which includes coursework in the basic sciences and clinical and general education.

-- Hands-on learning helps students to solve problems, interact with dentists, treat a wide variety of patients, perform preventive procedures, and evaluate patient outcomes.
+- Hands-on learning helps students solve problems, interact with dentists, treat a wide variety of patients, perform preventive procedures and evaluate patient outcomes.

-- Our program provides dental hygiene students with outstanding opportunities to learn from our prestigious dental faculty and to work alongside our talented dental students.
-The faculties of dentistry and dental hygiene share responsibility for the clinical and academic courses for dental hygiene students.
+- Our program provides dental hygiene students with opportunities to learn from our prestigious dentistry and dental hygiene faculty and work alongside our talented dental students.

 - Our faculty includes renowned experts in patient education, advanced non-periodontal therapy, clinical research and community outreach.

-- Our faculty members are also editors and authors of some of the most influential journals and textbooks in the dental hygiene profession.
-Most importantly, every faculty member is intensely dedicated to helping our students become their best.
+- Our faculty members are editors and authors of some of the most influential journals and textbooks in the dental hygiene profession.
+Most importantly, every faculty member is dedicated to assisting students.

 - About 70 percent of all dental hygienists work in private dental offices, 20 percent work in local public health and school programs, and the remainder work in state and federal health programs, industry settings, research positions and teaching.

 To prepare dental hygienists to possess the skills and knowledge to competently assess, plan, implement and evaluate patient care services for all populations.

 The student will demonstrate the ability to integrate foundational knowledge and clinical skills to deliver the highest standard of dental hygiene care to all populations and periodontal types using the dental hygiene process of care.